MTG/gaia/README.md

    $ apt-get install build-essential libqt4-dev libyaml-dev swig python-dev pkg-config
    ```

+   Note that Gaia build will fail if you are using swig 3.0.8.
+Install either a previous or later version.
+You will encounter this problem if you are using swig package distributed with Ubuntu 16.04.
+In this case install the newest swig version from source (https://github.com/swig/swig).

 - Online help for WAF (build system)
    ```
    $ ./waf --help